LJaffeux/JAFFEUX_et_al_AMT_2024/README.md

-This repository is dedicated to providing the readers of Louis Jaffeux's articles on Optical Array Probe morphological analysis with Convolutional Neural Networks (CNN).
+This repository is dedicated to providing the readers of Louis Jaffeux's AMT article:

+# Ice crystal images from optical array probes : Compatibility of morphology specific size distributions, retrieved with specific and global Convolutional Neural Networks for HVPS, PIP, CIP, and 2DS.

 It contains the training/validation/testing data for each CNN, the trained models.
-Finally, it provides the python codes used for training and creating the morphology specific spectra.